A Multilabel Classification Framework for Approximate Nearest Neighbor Search: Background and notation

 Algorithms for ANN search can be divided into three categories: graphs~\citep{Malkov2014,Malkov2018,Iwasaki2018,Baranchuk2019}, quantization~\citep{Jegou2010,Johnson2019,Sablayrolles2019}, and space-partitioning methods.
-The focus of this article is on space-partitioning methods that use as an index either a single partition $R_1, \dots, R_L$ of the feature space $\mathbb{R}^d$ or a randomized collection of partitions $\{R_1, \dots, R_{L_t}\}_{t=1}^T$.
-Space-partitioning algorithms can be further divided into hashing-based and tree-based methods.
-Hashing methods use as an index structure flat partitions, whereas tree-based methods use recursive partitions.

-While unsupervised and supervised machine learning algorithms have been used to learn the partitions, the nearest neighbor candidates are still selected in a lookup-based paradigm: all the corpus points residing in the same subset (or in the nearby subsets, if back-tracking is used) as the query point are selected as a candidate set.
-The actual distances to the points in the candidate set are then calculated exactly, and the $k$ closest points are returned as the approximate nearest neighbors.

-A promising research direction is to use supervised information to learn the partitions.
-However, thus far the supervised partitioning methods have not been able to outperform the best unsupervised partitioning methods or the best graph and quantization methods~\citep{Wang2017,Aumuller2019a}.
-We argue that this is because the supervised learning problem is posed narrowly as learning an index structure that is then searched in a traditional lookup-based paradigm.

-In this article, we demonstrate that it is possible the solve ANN search as a supervised learning problem in a wider sense that incorporates both learning and candidate set selection.
-To this end, we formulate it as a multi-label classification problem where the labels represent the indices of the corpus points, and the candidate set selection is the classification decision.
-In this classification framework, any model that estimates the label probabilities can be used as an index structure for ANN search.
-In practical terms, we propose a generic maximum likelihood-based scheme for estimating the most likely nearest neighbors, which can be instantiated by any type of partition.
-We also device a specific partitioning method following the same supervised learning approach.

-First, we interpret the partition $R_1, \dots, R_L$ as a model structure that can be used to estimate the label probabilities by a constant model within each of the subsets in the partition.
-We show that estimating the probabilities of labels by their observed proportions at each region is optimal in a maximum likelihood sense.
-This yields a generic model that can be instantiated by any type of partition (tree- or hashing-based; learned in an unsupervised or in a supervised fashion).
-Moreover, we can form an ensemble model by combining several randomized partitions.
-The experiments of Section \ref{sec:experiments-RF} demonstrate that for each type of partition tested, using this new ensemble model for candidate set selection results in significantly faster query times at a given recall level compared to the traditional lookup-based candidate set selection method.

-Second, to instantiate this generic partition model, we derive an algorithm for learning a classification tree by using the maximum likelihood criterion.
-According to the experiments of Section \ref{sec:experiments-RF} using an ensemble of randomized classification trees---that is, a random forest classifier---to choose the candidate set leads to faster query times compared to ensembles of trees learned in an unsupervised fashion on the medium-dimensional data sets; however, interestingly, another variant of the proposed approach---an ensemble of randomized PCA trees---results in even faster query times on the highest-dimensional data sets.
+In this article, we consider space-partitioning methods that can be further divided into tree-based \citep{Muja2014,Dasgupta2015,Jaasaari2019} and hashing-based \citep{Datar2004,Aumuller2019b,gong2020idec} algorithms that use trees and hash tables, respectively, as index structures.